kakao/buffalo/docs/intro.rst

   - iid

-    - Each line is the actual itemkey corresponding to the colum id in the MM file.
+    - Each line is the actual itemkey corresponding to the column id in the MM file.

 uid and iid are the data needed to provide human readable results only, not required.

-Hyper paremter Optimization
+Hyper parameter Optimization
 ---------------------------
 The Algo classes inherited Optimizable class, a helper class for hyper parameter optimization.
 It inherits all features from hyperopt(http://hyperopt.github.io/hyperopt/), a well-known library.